IAPS Outreach Grant 2021/22

 As with all activities, organisers should bear in mind public health measures that are in effect in their country, and try to organise events which are easy for people to attend and which are safe for those who do.

 Application.
-An application may be submitted by any National or Local Committee of IAPS (NC/LC), who as a full member has paid their membership fee for the previous (2019/20) financial year, or who as a provisional member has paid their fee for the current (2020/21) year.
-To apply for a project in category 3, either two NC/LCs (or more!) must apply together, or the event must be open for all IAPS members to attend.
+An application may be submitted by any National or Local Committee of IAPS (NC/LC), who as a full member has paid their membership fee for the previous (2020/21) financial year, or who as a provisional member has paid their fee for the current (2021/22) year.

 - A detailed event description, including descriptions of schedule and dates